sk28832/sk28832/README.md

 - 👋 Hi, I’m Shreyank Kadadi!
-- 👀 I’m interested in Software Engineering, Data Science, Biology, and Economics/Econometrics
+- 👀 I’m interested in Software Engineering, Machine Learning, and Healthcare
 - 📫 How to reach me: shreyankkadadi@gmail.com

 <!---